 Why are tornadoes extremely difficult to predict?

-Firstly weather prediction is done by numerical methods (statistical analysis)
+Firstly weather prediction is made by numerical methods (statistical analysis)

 Steps involved :